Cancer Service overview

 These sessions allow you to work through the emotions and feelings associated with dealing with a life-changing diagnosis.

-The Macmillan Information centres are available at each of our main hospitals to provide you with a range of materials to help support you through your cancer journey.
-There are also trained professionals who can lend an ear and offer a safe space for you to talk or just to sit and relax.
+The Macmillan Information centres are available at each of our main hospitals to provide you and those close to you with a range of materials and guidance to help support you through your cancer journey.

 Located in the outpatients department, open Monday 1.30pm to 4.30pm,